* Ex-VP named as coup leader, no reaction from him

-* Gunfire in capital for second day, at least 26 dead
+* Gunfire in capital for 2nd day, estimated death toll rises

-JUBA, Dec 17 (Reuters) - South Sudan said on Tuesday it had arrested 10 senior political figures and was hunting for its ex-vice president, accusing him of leading a "foiled coup" in the oil-producing nation's capital, where gunfire rang out for a second day.
+The Juba government said it had arrested 10 major political figures and was hunting for its former vice president, accusing him of leading a failed coup in the oil-producing country's capital, where gunfire rang out for a second day.

-It will also be closely watched by South Sudan's neighbours, who include some of the continent's most promising economies, including Ethiopia and Kenya.
-Past conflicts have sent thousands of refugees over South Sudan's borders.
+It will also be closely watched by South Sudan's neighbours, which include some of the continent's most promising economies, including Ethiopia and Kenya.

 THOUSANDS TAKE SHELTER

 Kiir and Machar are from different ethnic groups that have clashed in the past.
 Machar leads a dissident faction inside the ruling Sudan People's Liberation Movement (SPLM) and was planning to run for the presidency.